-In North America, many older adolescents are sexually active but do not take any precaution to prevent the spreading of sexually transmitted diseases or pregnancy.
-Most adolescents are more likely to get involved in risky sex due to personal invulnerability perceptions as well as their tendency to consider on the immediate effects of their acts only rather the long-term effects.
+In North America, many older adolescents are sexually active but do not take any precautions to prevent the spread of sexually transmitted diseases or unwanted pregnancy.
+Most adolescents are more likely to get involved in risky sex due to personal invulnerability perceptions as well as their tendency to only consider the immediate effects of their actions rather than the long-term effects.
 Moreover, mentally ill adolescents may be at a higher risk of engaging in risky sex.

 Understanding Risky Sexual Behavior in Adolescents

 Understanding cognitive and interpersonal factors that prominently feature in perceptions of adolescents about themselves can significantly help in promoting safer sexual practices or even abstinence.
 However, other cognitive exercises are acquired during development that brings implications in the children’s ability to understand the consequences of their behavior and envision their future.
 These cognitive capacities are developed before the children get into the adolescence stage.

 However, in most cases, adolescents make risky choices that imply that they might not be considering the consequences or their long-term interests.
 It is also important to understand that several cognitive biases affect adolescents the same way they do to adults.
 Besides, different studies have shown that there is no difference in the degree which the adults and adolescents perceive risk for adverse outcomes such as contracting STDs or unwanted pregnancy.
 Therefore, both men and adolescents view themselves as less vulnerable to unintended pregnancy and STDs as compared to other people around them.